ryogrid/ryogrid.github.io/tech-entry/about-nostrp2p.md

 - Additionally, with the various things about Twitter becoming X, I also looked into other distributed SNS
 - As a result, I thought the following:
   - Wouldn't the various burdens on server operators eventually make these bankrupt?
-    - In Misskey.io, it was [in this state](https://misskey.io/notes/9brqui38ib)
+    - In Misskey.io, it was [in this state (reffered post is wrote in Japanese :) )](https://misskey.io/notes/9brqui38ib)
     - Although the above is an extreme example, overall it seemed to depend on volunteer resources, which, at least to me, did not seem very healthy
 - All the above mixed together, and since the timing coincided roughly, I decided to create the NostrP2P mentioned in the title
   - (One reason was that I couldn't find an implementation of distributed microblogging with pure P2P as far as I searched.
 If anyone knows, I would be grateful if you could let me know in the comments section)